 Snowmobiling is one of Canada’s favourite winter pastimes.
 Hundreds of clubs from communities across the country tend to the maintenance of more than 112,000 km of trails and represent some 600,000 registered snowmobiles.
 While safety advancements have come a long way, there is still no escaping the fact that operating a snowmobile is an inherently dangerous activity due to the weight of the machines and high speeds they are capable of reaching.
 As many as 1,200 Canadians are treated in hospital each year for snowmobile-related injuries.
-As accident lawyers based in Peterborough, we offer assistance to drivers and passengers in the Kawarthas who have been involved in a:
+As accident lawyers based in Peterborough, we offer assistance to drivers and passengers in Ontario who have been involved in a:

 Recovering from a Snowmobile Accident